Why Do I Keep Getting Back Spasms?

 A Common Mistake with Recommendations

-In most cases, your family doctor or health professional will provide for you a list of recommended exercises and stretches to help you with your pain.
-However, we tend not to follow them because we are generally left on our own to practice them.
+In most cases, your family doctor or health professional will provide you a list of recommended exercises and stretches to help you with your pain.
+However, we tend not to follow them because we are left on our own to practice them.
 We tend to try a few, favor some and ignore most of them over time.
 Our pain then returns.
 This time we believe that these recommendations were insufficient.

 What You Should Do